-Creekside Farms in Neenah, Wisconsin has launched their commercial aquaponic farm.
-Their NP Greenhouse and 6-800 Clear Flow Aquaponic System® in ready to grow!
+A new aquaponic farm in central Wisconsin has launched their commercial aquaponic farming venture.
+Their Commercial 150 Clear Flow Aquaponic System® in ready to grow!
 The initial greenhouse is 14,000 sq. ft.
-Expansion plans include 2 additional 6-800 greenhouses on this location.
+Expansion plans include 2 additional systems at this location.

 Nelson and Pade, Inc.® Ships System to Malawi, Africa